tsadams1973/website/blog/content/posts/azure-cdn/index.md

 We will choose the "Create new" option and give our CDN profile a name.
 For pricing tier we will need to choose "Premium Verizon" because that is the only one that currently supports the rewrite rules we need.
 We will choose a name for our CDN endpoint, and leave the origin hostname as the default provided which should be in the format <service-host-name>.blob.core.windows.net.

-Once those options are set, we will click "Create" and wait for our new endpoint to propogate.
+Once those options are set, we will click "Create" and wait for our new endpoint to propagate.

 ---